Beautiful, decorative, and very seasonal, these festive chocolate trees are fabulous and easy homemade gifts that everyone will appreciate.

 Kipper has four teachers at pre-school.
 It occurred to me that we probably ought to give each of them a Christmas gift at the end of term.
 And for whatever insane reason (because really, I have LOADS of time on my hands) I decided the gifts should be homemade.

-There was a brief moment when I thought that DH and Kipper might run up some wooden reindeer on the bandsaw (we have a whole family of these that they have made on various quiet weekends – not sure why reindeer is the animal of choice, mind you) but there was no time to start getting out big machinery, so gift manufacture fell to me.
+There was a brief moment when I thought that DH and Kipper might run up some wooden reindeer on the bandsaw.
+We have a whole family of these that they have made on various quiet weekends – not sure why reindeer is the animal of choice, but that’s how it is.
+But there was no time to start getting out big machinery, hence, gift manufacture fell to me.

 Initially, I thought we could spread out some melted chocolate on a parchment-lined tray, Kipper could sprinkle it with goodies, then when it was set we could break it into chunks and put it in a fancy bag with a ribbon.
 Voila!
 Fancy chocolate bark!

-But not fancy enough.
+But not fancy enough, apparently.
 OK then, dollop circles of chocolate, Kipper sprinkles them with goodies, put them in bags etc etc. Voila!
 Mendiants!

 But you know how it is.
 You’re browsing fancy chocolatiers’ websites late at night, and you catch sight of some sort of layered chocolate confection in the form of a decorated Christmas tree, and you think, $30?!
 For that?!
 It’s just decorated discs of chocolate, stacked up…